 Each block is 4 weeks; 13 blocks total.

-• 6 blocks general pediatric OR, including time in non-operating room anesthesia
+• 6 blocks of general pediatric OR, including designated time in non-operating room anesthesia

-• 2 blocks pediatric acute pain management and regional anesthesia
+• 2 blocks of pediatric acute pain management, regional anesthesia, and difficult airway service

 Research Opportunities

-Fellows are given opportunities to pursue research activities, collaborate with faculty, and present at division conferences.
-They are strongly encouraged to submit their work to national conferences, particularly the annual Society for Pediatric Anesthesia meeting.
-Pediatric fellows also have the opportunity to collaborate with faculty and co-fellows on Quality Improvement projects within the division.
+Fellows have opportunities to pursue research activities, collaborate with faculty, and present at division conferences.
+Fellows are strongly encouraged to submit their work to national conferences, particularly the annual Society for Pediatric Anesthesia meeting.
+The division offers travel funds for fellows to attend the annual SPA conference if they have submitted an abstract.
+They also have the opportunity to collaborate with faculty and co-fellows on Quality Improvement (QI) projects within the division.

 Mentorship